gmihir/college-shark/README.md

 Once the build completes, follow these steps to run the backend (in another terminal):

+  Make sure you are inside the root directory of the project as well (application-hub)

   1. If you are on mac, run the following commands:

     python3 -m venv venv